pschonefeld/xpath.dart/README.md

 Target Spec: http://www.w3.org/TR/2010/REC-xpath20-20101214/

+Why XPath 2.0?
+In XPath 2.0 result sets are sequences of other sequences, elements or atomic values.
+This coupled with XML type awareness and extended functions makes XPath 2.0 a potentially uber powerful approach to working with XML.

 This project supercedes the GWT project xpath4js (http://code.google.com/p/xpath4js).
+Moved to the Dart language to make this a native solution (rather than a Java solutions to run as JS).

 First step will be to transpose existing code base to dart while verifying actual implementation against the most recent spec.